 Put a reminder on your phone to get up and take a walk for 30 seconds every hour or two

 It’s not a myth: humans really aren’t meant to sit all day.
 Being desk-bound is like smoking: according to experts, it can be just as deadly, and, for lifelong office workers, just as difficult to quit.
-Sunny Chhokar, physiotherapist at Evidence Sport and Spine in Calgary, sees these health impacts first-hand and treats injuries caused by a sedentary lifestyle.
-Here, he shares some tips on how a little straightening out can go a long way.
+Sitting can also bring a host of pain and injuries.